uw-dims/trident-training-manual/docs/source/memberlifecycle.rst

 ..

-Once you're done editing, give a summary of the edits in the ``Edit Summary`` field, and click the ``Save Revision`` button.
-This will take you to a new page, showing the new page.
+Once edits are complete, give a summary of the edits in the ``Edit Summary`` field, and click the ``Save Revision`` button.
+This will open a new page, showing the new page (:ref:`userWikiPageCreated`).

 .. _userWikiPageCreated: